BGP Community Lists¶

-The name of this BGP Community List.
+The name of this BGP community list.

 Matches based on an ordered list using a regular expression.
 Due to the use of regular expression evaluation, these lists incur a performance penalty.

-The sequence number for this rule, which controls the order in which rules are matched inside this Community List.
+The sequence number for this rule, which controls the order in which rules are matched inside this community list.
 Each rule must have a unique sequence number.
 Best practice is to leave gaps in the sequence to allow for adding rules in the future.
 For example, use

 30, rather than

-The action taken when this Community List rule is matched, either
+The action taken when this Community List rule is matched, either permit or deny.

 The value of the community to match.